 You can take the quiz at debtmoneyquiz.ca

-Remember, if you’re struggling with debt, there is help available:
+Remember, if you are struggling with debt, there is help available.
+Here are some tips:

 Using Credit Wisely